Do I Have ADHD as an Adult? 12 Signs You Should Not Ignore

 “How does ADHD testing work for adults?”

-Understanding the evaluation process can help individuals decide whether seeking an assessment may be helpful.
+Understanding the evaluation process can help adults know what to expect and decide whether seeking an ADHD evaluation may be helpful.

 Why Adults Seek ADHD Testing